ruitcatarino/remedi/README.md

 ### Development Guidelines
 * Follow existing code style and patterns
-* Add tests for new functionality (minimum 80% coverage required, to be increased)
+* Add tests for new functionality
 * Update documentation for API changes
 * Use type hints throughout the codebase
 * Run `make test` before submitting changes